Shitall119/medical-insurance-price-prediction/README.md

 ---
 ## Dataset :
 The dataset is taken from a Kaggle.
-You can download the dataset from here.
+You can download the dataset from file called insurance.csv.

 ---